-The District's capital assets, less accumulated depreciation and amortization, for its governmental activities as of September 30, 2022 amounts to \$1,487,483, and consists of improvements other than buildings, equipment, office furniture and intangible assets.
-See pages 35-36 for more details.
+The District's capital assets, less accumulated depreciation and amortization, for its governmental activities as of September 30, 2023 amounts to \$1,473,695 and consists of improvements other than buildings, equipment, office furniture and intangible assets.
+The District acquired one capital asset in the fiscal year, a micro server that replaced an existing server with an expired warranty.
+See pages 34 and 35 for more details.